panyijing1997/IoTProject_OccupancyMonitoring/README.md

 # StudySpaceMonitoring

-Study Space Occupancy Monitoring -- Project for the course Building the Internet of Things with P2P and Cloud Computing
+Study Space Occupancy Monitoring -- Project for the course Building the Internet of Things with P2P and Cloud Computing.

 Main techs/libs used in this project:
 - Backend: Flask
 - Frontend: Bootstrap, Axios
+- Camera: Pi camera model v2
 - DeepLearning/Image Recoginition: TensorFlow Lite
 - Mqtt: Paho.mqtt (for Python), Mosquitto, Flask_mqtt

+We only have one camera when we did this project :) So in this project we used two video sources: a Pi-camera model V2 for real-time vedio feed, and a pre-record vedio.
+And in the database there are already some synthetic data records, for showing some functionanlities (such as showing history data).

 # Branches: